BranCat/BranCat.github.io/content/authors/admin/_index.md

-Yanlai (Frank) Han got his Ph.D. degree majoring in Civil Engineering from Texas Tech University in 2016.
+Yanlai (Frank) Han got his Ph.D.
+Civil Engineering from Texas Tech University in 2016.

-Yanlai (Frank) Han is has more than 10+ years' experience in hydrology/watershed/groundwater/water quality modeling, geospatial analysis and modeling, statistical analysis and modeling, numerical simulation software development, and environmental chemistry academic research experience.
+He has more than 10+ years' experience in hydrology/watershed/groundwater/water quality modeling, geospatial analysis and modeling, statistical analysis and modeling, numerical simulation software development, and environmental chemistry academic research experience.
 He is an expert in using Fortran, Python, R, SQL programming languages, and has the proven ability to use them to develop high-level automated data analysis scripts and numerical computing algorithms.

 He is also a 100% self-taught full stack and blockchain developer, and he has invovled several interesting blockchain projects.
 His top skills include JavaScript/Node JS, React, Rust, and Solidity.